Rosamond Gifford Zoo: Exhibits

 Primate Park, which opened in 2010, is an outdoor exhibit with mesh walls, rope swings, large rocks and a waterfall feature.
 Siamangs, eastern black-and-white colobuses and common patas monkeys take turns in the outdoor space on a rotating basis in warm weather.

-New exhibits
+Former exhibits

-The zoo has been updating and renovating old exhibits and building new ones.
-In 2013, the zoo opened a new giant Pacific octopus exhibit outside of the U.S.S.
-Antiquities cave, thanks to Friends of the Zoo donors Laura and Rick Iorio.
+The zoo's Giant Pacific octopus exhibit was removed in 2024, after the death of Bambino the octopus.
+Bambino had been the only Giant Pacific octopus in Central New York.

 Conservation programs

 As an accredited member of AZA, wildlife conservation is one of the primary missions of the Rosamond Gifford Zoo.
 The zoo participates in a number of programs to further conservation and animal welfare.